Separable Convex Optimization with Nested Lower and Upper Constraints: Related Literature and Applications

 Then, expressing the inventory variables as a function of the production quantities, using $I_i = K + \sum_{k=1}^{i} (x_k - d_k)$, reduces this problem to an \mbox{RAP--NC}:

 The objective includes production costs and inventory costs, and the nested constraints model the time-dependent inventory limit.
 The algorithm of \cite{Ahuja2008} can solve Equations (\ref{LotSizing:1})--(\ref{LotSizing:4}) in $\cO(n \log n)$ time via a reduction to a minimum-cost network flow problem.
 The method was extended to deal with possible backorders.
-However, this good complexity comes at the price of an advanced \emph{dynamic tree} data structure \citep{Tarjan2009} that is used to keep track of the inventory capacities.\\

-\textbf{Workforce Planning.} In contrast with the above studies, which involve the production quantities as decision variables, \cite{Bellman1954} study the balancing of workforce capacity (human or technical resources) over a time horizon under hard production constraints.
+However, this good complexity comes at the price of an advanced \emph{dynamic tree} data structure \citep{Tarjan2009} that is used to keep track of the inventory capacities.\\ \textbf{Workforce Planning.} In contrast with the above studies, which involve the production quantities as decision variables, \cite{Bellman1954} study the balancing of workforce capacity (human or technical resources) over a time horizon under hard production constraints.
 The variable $x_i$ now represents the workforce variation at period~$i$, and the nested constraints impose bounds on the minimum and maximum workforce in certain periods, e.g., to satisfy forecast production demand.
-The overall objective, to be minimized, is a convex separable cost function representing positive costs for positive or negative variations of the workforce.\\

-\textbf{Vessel Speed Optimization.} In an effort to reduce fuel consumption and emissions, shipping companies have adopted \emph{slow-steaming} practices, which moderate ship speeds to reduce costs.
-This line of research has led to several recent contributions on ship speed optimization, aiming to optimize the vessel speed $v_{i,i+1}$ over each trip segment of length $\delta_{i,i+1}$ while respecting a time-window constraint $[a_i,b_i]$ at each destination $i$.
-Let $f(v)$ be a convex function of the speed $v$ giving the fuel cost per mile, and let $t_i$ be the arrival time at $i$.
+The overall objective, to be minimized, is a convex separable cost function representing positive costs for positive or negative variations of the workforce.\\ \textbf{Vessel Speed Optimization.} In an effort to reduce fuel consumption and emissions, shipping companies have adopted \emph{slow-steaming} practices, which moderate ship speeds to reduce costs.
+This line of research has led to several recent contributions on ship speed optimization, aiming to optimize the vessel speed $v_{i-1,i}$ over each trip segment of length $\delta_{i-1,i}$ while respecting a time-window constraint $[a_i,b_i]$ at each destination $i$.
+Let $f_i(v_{i-1,i})$ be convex functions representing the fuel costs per mile, over $(i-1,i)$, as a function of $v_{i-1,i}$, and let $t_i$ be the arrival time at $i$.
 The overall speed optimization problem can be formulated as: